Introducing Taylor Welsh – Our Superb CEO

 What are three things on your bucket list?

 Mainly it is all travel.
-I want to do a huge walk, whether it’s the PCT, the Appalachian Trail, or the Camino in Spain.
-I want to do something where i’m living out of a backpack and walking for a few months, so that’s one thing I want to do.
-I want to take a year and travel to every single country that I can in the world.
-And I’d like to build a home – whether it’s a tiny house or a cabin – but i’d like to build a home from the ground up.
+I’m intrigued to do a huge walk, whether it’s the PCT, the Appalachian Trail, or the Camino in Spain.
+I want to do something where I’m living out of a backpack and walking for a few months.
+I want to take a year of global travel.
+Finally, I think it’d be an incredible experience to build a home – whether it’s a tiny house or a cabin – but i’d like to build it from the ground up.

 What has been your favorite place to travel to?